 Click here for the 2019 report.

 Recycle IT is an award-winning social enterprise providing recycling collection and drop off services for all types of waste electrical, electronic equipment (WEEE) and pure metal items.

 Recycle IT services are provided in partnership with WEEE Ireland.
-Recycle IT is supported by Department of Rural and Community Development, Dormant Accounts Pobal, South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Dublin, Kildare, and Wicklow.
+Recycle IT is supported by the Department of Rural and Community Development, Dormant Accounts, Pobal, South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Leinster, Ireland.